Towards a Sustainable Future

 The Institute fosters interdisciplinary research within and beyond UCD through an active programme of events and activities designed to bring researchers together from these different disciplines, to start new conversations, spark new ideas and support new initiatives relating to research and education, policy and governance, innovation and enterprise and engagement and society.

-The expertise of its members revolves around seven themes, focusing on water, climate, ecosystems and evolution, crops for the future, energy and resources, built and constructed environment and sustainable communities.
+The expertise of its members revolves around seven themes, focusing on water, climate, ecosystems and evolution, crops for the future, built and constructed environment, people, work, society, and sustainable communities.
 Current short-term strategic initiatives include the Centre for Irish Towns, DIVERSICROP, HempHub, Climate Resilient Agri-Environmental Systems (CRAES) network and the ECOBROKER project which seeks to connect environmental researchers and practitioners.
 The Earth Institute has close links with many of UCD’s other institutes and research centres and is co-located with the SFI BEACON Bioeconomy Research Centre.

 The UCD Earth Institute seeks to be a prominent voice in environmental research, policy, management and innovation in national and international spheres.
 It stimulates and facilitates engagement by UCD researchers with environmental policy-makers, decision-makers, industry and wider publics with a view to maximising UCD’s engagement and impact.